Wednesday, November 19, 2008

 The Equal Justice Society (equaljusticesociety.org) is a national strategy group heightening conscious on race in the law and popular discourse.
 Using a three-pronged strategy of law and public policy advocacy, cross-disciplinary convenings and strategic public communications, EJS seeks to restore race equity issues to the national consciousness, build effective progressive alliances, and advance the discourse on the positive role of government.

-Equal Justice Society is a national strategy group heightening conscious on race in the law and popular discourse.
+The Equal Justice Society is a national strategy group heightening conscious on race in the law and popular discourse.
 Using strategies including law, public policy, communications, convenings and the arts, EJS seeks to restore race equity issues to the national consciousness, build effective progressive alliances and create a discourse on the positive role of government.
 Our more than 4,000 supporters throughout the country include advocates, attorneys, jurists, scholars, social scientists and communicators.

 Equal Justice Society, 220 Sansome St, 14th Flr, San Francisco, CA 94104, Ph (415) 288-8700